python/cpython/Doc/library/ssl.rst

    Given the address ``addr`` of an SSL-protected server, as a (*hostname*, *port-number*) pair, fetches the server's certificate, and returns it as a PEM-encoded string.
 If ``ssl_version`` is specified, uses that version of the SSL protocol to attempt to connect to the server.
-If ``ca_certs`` is specified, it should be a file containing a list of root certificates, the same format as used for the same parameter in :meth:`SSLContext.wrap_socket`.
+If *ca_certs* is specified, it should be a file containing a list of root certificates, the same format as used for the *cafile* parameter in :meth:`SSLContext.wrap_socket`.
 The call will attempt to validate the server certificate against that set of root certificates, and will fail if the validation attempt fails.
 A timeout can be specified with the